Limits on drug coverage

 On this page

-You can find out if any of these limits apply to your drug by checking the UMP Preferred Drug List or calling Washington State Rx Services at 1-888-361-1611.
+You can find out if your drug falls under any of these limits by checking the UMP Preferred Drug List or calling Washington State Rx Services at 1-888-361-1611 (TRS: 711).

 Some medications require preauthorization to determine whether they are medically necessary and meet criteria, or the plan will not cover them.

-Check the UMP Preferred Drug List to find out if your drug requires preauthorization, or call Washington State Rx Services at 1-888-361-1611.
+Check the UMP Preferred Drug List to find out if your drug requires preauthorization, or call Washington State Rx Services at 1-888-361-1611 (TRS: 711).
 You and your prescribing provider can also find the coverage criteria for your drug.

 Some examples (not at complete list) of the drugs requiring preauthorization include: